VikeStep/sprinkles_for_vanilla/README.md

 - Set time taken to be fully asleep
 - Set distance checked away from bed for nearby mobs
 - Set distance you need to be away from bed to sleep in it
+- Disable/Enable any mob
+- Disable/Enable any explosion